 Survival Gear choice #9 – Patriot Micro Croc tool

 This small tool is made from grade 2 ultra-versatile titanium and it weighs only 0.3 ounces.
 It can fit in your pocket due to its key chain size and has an interesting design.
-It has a bottle opener a ¼ and a ½ inch hex and a flathead screwdriver.
+The tool has a bottle opener a ¼ and a ½ inch hex and a flathead screwdriver.
 It has attached a genuine DeWalt P2 phillips bit and a pry bar.
 It is advertised as the most sturdy pocket tool because it was made from the highest quality US metal alloys.

 Survival Gear choice #10 – Nite Ize DoohicKey multi-tool

 This is another lightweight (0.4 ounces) key chain tool that features half-dozen functions.
 You can use it to tighten bolts and screws or you can use it as a box cutter.
 It incorporates a series of wrenches (1/4, 5/16 and 3/8 inch) and has a carabiner attached.
 It has a bottle opener and an etched ruler for precise measurements.
 The flathead screwdriver is sturdy and can be used to pry out nails.

 Related reading: Household items that can be used in an emergency situation